My name is Yvette and I am a New Zealand lacemaker. I started making bobbin lace in 2010, and since then it has become my passion.

 When I moved to New Zealand 16 years ago, I started collecting books about lacemaking in all earnest.
 Then in 2010 I went along to a meeting of our local lace group and I finally started making bobbin lace (rather than just reading about it and collecting books about it!)

 I was fortunate enough to learn from some very experienced lacemakers who were very generous in sharing their knowledge, time and resources.

-My lacemaking journey so far has included making Torchon, Bedfordshire, Idrija, Flanders and Binche.
+My lacemaking journey so far has included making Flanders, Binche, Bucks Point, Tonder, Chantilly, Torchon, Bedfordshire and Idrija.

 There are some excellent technique books available, and lacemakers are spoilt for choice with the variety of lacemaking books and magazines on offer.
 But I realised soon enough in my lacemaking journey that sometimes it is easier to understand a particular technique if someone demonstrates it to you.

 Some things (like winding a bobbin, making a half hitch, working a footside edge, laying in a new bobbin when your thread runs out) made so much more sense to me when someone showed me how to do it.
 As a beginner I found these things quite daunting!
 And so was born the idea of this website and blog.

 I feel so blessed to have learnt from the kind and generous lacemakers that I have met over the last six years.
 I would love to pay it forward by posting some videos and tips about things that might be useful to anyone interested in learning how to make lace.